petercunha/react-bootstrap-webpack-Boilerplate/README.md

 # React-Webpack-Bootstrap Boilerplate
 Start any web project with ease by using this React, Webpack, Bootstrap, and Babel boilerplate!
-With all the latest technologies already installed and perfectly configured, you can start developing your project without the hassle of getting it set up.
+With all the latest technologies already installed and perfectly configured, you can easily start developing your project without the hassle of getting it set up.

 ## Features